ReubenBurton/Generic-Linked-Lists-C/README.md

   int y;
 }

-The data could then be accessed like this:
+The data could then be accessed like this:\n
 * **arrays:** ((struct typedef*)_data)->array_
               ((struct typedef*)_data)->x_
               ((struct typedef*)_data)->y_